-Member Relevant Education & Experience Gordon Clanachan, FCA, ICD.D Chair Mr. Clanachan is a graduate of Glasgow University, Scotland.
+Member Relevant Education & Experience Gordon Clanachan, FCA, ICD.D Mr. Clanachan is a graduate of Glasgow University, Scotland.
 He is a Fellow Chartered Accountant and holds the ICD.D designation.
-During the past 5 years, Mr. Clanachan has been Member since 2009 a corporate director and consultant providing business advisory services.
+Chair During the past 5 years, Mr. Clanachan has been a corporate director and consultant providing Member since 2009 business advisory services.
 He is a member of the advisory board for a number of companies.
 From 1994 to 1999, he served as President & CEO of Independent RaiLink Ltd., a TSX-listed public company and Canada's largest regional railway.
 Mr. Clanachan Financially Literate is Chair of the Board of Trustees of the Edmonton Pipe Industry Pension and Health and Welfare Funds.
-Eric Newell Mr. Newell is a retired Alberta business executive Member since 2014 with a history of corporate leadership and achievement.
-During his career with Syncrude, his positions included CEO, VP Finance and Independent Administration and Chair of the Internal Audit Committee.
-He was also a member of the Syncrude Board Audit Committee and served on Financially Literate a number of public company audit committees, including Canfor, Terasen and Nexen.
-Mr. Newell has also served in a finance and audit/financial stewardship capacity to many not- for-profit entities including CAREERS: The Next Generation Foundation, University of Alberta Board of Governors, Conference Board of Canada, and Crown Corporations including Alberta Innovates, Energy and Environment Solutions Corporation, and Climate Change and Emissions Management Corporation.
-Mr. Newell's education includes an MSc, Management Science, from the University of Birmingham, UK.

-Member Relevant Education & Experience Catherine Roozen Ms. Roozen is a graduate of the University of Alberta where she served as a Governor from 1998 to 2005.
-Since 1981, she has been a Member since 2007 Director and the Corporate Secretary of Cathton Investments Ltd. and The Allard Foundation Ltd. Ms. Roozen also currently serves as a director of Independent Corus Entertainment Inc. and EPCOR Utilities.
-Financially Literate
+Catherine Roozen Ms. Roozen is a graduate of the University of Alberta where she served as a Governor from Member since 2007 1998 to 2005.
+Since 1981, she has been a Director and the Corporate Secretary of Cathton Investments Ltd. and The Allard Foundation Ltd. Independent Ms. Roozen also currently serves as a director of Corus Entertainment Inc. and EPCOR Utilities.
+Financially Literate Allan Scott Mr. Scott is a graduate of the University of Member since 2020 Alberta and holds an MBA from York University.
+Mr. Scott brings a broad range of executive experience from both the public and private Independent sector.
+During his business career, he served as President & CEO of Edmonton Economic Financially Literate Development Corporation and as President & COO of Telus Communications.
+He currently serves on the boards and advisory boards of several private companies.